iansober/o365-tools/README.md

 Reports about all distribution groups and members of them.

 It gets distribution groups first and then starts to get all members of them.
 You will see the data as a table in CSV with the columns: DitributionGroup, Member (usernames) and Type.

+## shared-mailboxes-report.ps1

+The same as ALs-members-report.ps1 but for shared mailboxes.